EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 ![select](datahub-share-02.png)

-by clicking on the "Create" button the share is created and you are taken to the last window where the URL of the share can copied for further use.
+By clicking on the "Create" button, the share is created and you are taken to the last window where the URL of the share can be copied for further use.
 This is shown in the following screenshot:

 ![select](datahub-share-03.png)